SoftEng-HEIGVD/Teaching-HEIGVD-RES-2016-Labo-00/README.md

 **You do not have to be a shell guru**.
 Even with a couple of commands, you will quickly see the benefits. **Please, please** take the time to learn how to use this crucial tool.

-If you are on **Windows**, then you have several options, including PowerShell, Gygwin, Git Bash or Babun, which seems to be gaining traction.
+If you are on **Windows**, then you have several options, including PowerShell, Cygwin, Git Bash or Babun, which seems to be gaining traction.
 Some of the options are described [here](https://macyves.wordpress.com/2014/09/18/hipsterising-windows-cygwin-vs-babun-vs-git-bash-vs-powershell-the-onion-scale/).
 To be honest, I am *not* a Windows user, so it is difficult for me to make a recommendation and you will have to make your own experiments.
 But if you have not used any of these tools, take the time to pick one and learn how to use it.
 Otherwise, you will loose an awful lot of time and will not be able to do some of the labs (this year and next year).

 #### Check that you can do a tail